What Can I Build? Explorer

 How This Tool Fits Into The Wider Planning Process

 What Can I Build?
-Explorer is intended as a quick planning aid based on common UK planning considerations and permitted development limits.
+Explorer is intended as a fast planning triage step based on common UK planning considerations and permitted development limits.

 FAQ Pages Worth Opening After The Tool